Two-Week ONLINE Samatha-Vipassana Retreat for Experienced Students

 HOW TO MAKE AN OFFERING

-At the end of the retreat, dana envelopes will be provided.
+At the end of the retreat, the retreat manager(s) will give a brief talk about offering Dana.
 Cash or checks on US funds may be used.
 All dana checks should be made out to The Mountain Hermitage.
 The Mountain Hermitage is a 501(c)(3) tax-deductible charitable organization.
 All dana offered to The Mountain Hermitage for use in supporting the teacher, scholarships & general expenses are tax deductible.
 Donations to staff are not tax-deductible.
 If you would like to offer dana by credit card, please ask the Retreat Manager for more information during the retreat.
-OR ask Kathy at email@example.com before the retreat.
+OR ask Kathy at firstname.lastname@example.org before the retreat.

-Please send your deposit with your application.
-The deposit is: $400.
+Please send your payment with your application.
+The sliding scale amounts are above.

-The deposit will not be banked until your registration is confirmed and will be applied to the total fee for those accepted to attend.
-The deposit will be returned in full to those not accepted, or to those who are on a waiting list at the time that the retreat begins.
+The fee will not be banked until your registration is confirmed.
+The fee will be returned in full to those not accepted, or to those who are on a waiting list at the time that the retreat begins.

 Please pay by check or money order in US funds, drawn on a US bank.
 We cannot accept foreign cash or bank drafts, but we can accept international money orders in US dollars.
 If you would like to pay by credit card, please contact Kathy at email@example.com